Rodolfo Castro Player Props: Pirates vs. Athletics

-On Monday, Rodolfo Castro (.313 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates face the Oakland Athletics, whose starting pitcher will be JP Sears.
-First pitch is at 7:05 PM ET.
+The Pittsburgh Pirates, including Rodolfo Castro (.313 slugging percentage in past 10 games, including zero homers), take on starter James Kaprielian and the Oakland Athletics at PNC Park, Tuesday at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Cardinals.
+He had a one-hit performance in his previous game (1-for-4) against the Athletics.

 Rodolfo Castro Game Info & Props vs. the Athletics